Dr Simone Biel, Merck

 - Lessons learned and best practice when moving from traditional filling to SUT

-Duration of the recording: approx. 5:20 h
+Duration of Recording: 5 h